-Note - Defined points apply to helicopters operating in performance Class 2 only.
+- Note1.- Defined points apply to helicopters operating in performance Class 2 only. - Note2.
+For RPAS, defined points apply to remotely piloted helicopters operating in performance Class 2 only.

 Defined point before landing (DPBL).
 The point, within the approach and landing phase, after which the helicopter's ability to continue the flight safely, with one engine inoperative, is not assured and a forced landing may be required.